douga19/introduction-linux/docs/contents/tp1.md

 12. Represent the directories and files mentioned in the exercise as a tree (i.e. as a genealogical tree).

 ### Exercise 3 : Manipulating directories and files (1)

+!!! tip "Path acces"

+    The acces to a resource (file or directory) is called a *path*.
+In this path, under Linux, the names of the directories and files are separated by a slash `/` (while we use a backslash `\` under Windows).

+    There exists two types of path : absolute and relative.

+    1. An *absolute* path is based on the root of the tree and starts with `/`, for example: `/home/debian` is the absolute path to the debian user's home directory.
+It remains valid regardless of the context.
+    2. A *relative* path is relative to the current directory.
+It does not start with `/` or `~`.
+For example, if the current directory is `/home/debian`, the relative path `./Documents` refers to the directory `/home/debian/Documents`.
+We use this type of path to indicate where the resources are relative to each other, independently of the root of the system.

+    The `.` references the current directory.
+The `..` references the parent directory.

 1. Make sure you are in your home directory and list its contents.
 2. Type the command `mkdir tp_shell` (for *make directory*, i.e. create a directory).
 List the contents of the home directory and the `tp_shell` directory.